x Sorbopyrus auricularis

-Variety description: This antique hybrid of a pear and mountain ash originated in Europe several hundred years ago.
+Variety description: This antique hybrid of a pear and European White Beam originated in Europe several hundred years ago.
 In the late summer, 'Shipova' bears round, yellow-orange seedless fruit, about the size of a large apricot.
 Dense, buttery flesh of this fruit resembles that of an excellent European pear.
 Downy silver green leaves make for interesting foliage in the landscape, as does the pyramidal growth habit of the Shipova.
 Shipova is self-fertile and does not require an additional pollinator tree.

 Grafted onto aronia rootstock, to create a dwarf tree which will come into bearing two to three years earlier than a Shipova on a pear or quince rootstock and will grow to only 6-8'.